-My advice?
 Consider getting a reusable cloth swim diaper instead.
 You may need to play with the right fit for your child and might need to double up with an exclusively breastfed baby, but it will likely work better.
-Alternatively, if you ARE cloth-diapering your child, you can use a diaper cover without an insert for swim time fun as well.
+Alternatively, if you’re using cloth diapers already, you can use a diaper cover without the insert for swim time fun as well.

 #14 THE TUMMY TUB

 I’m quite certain the bucket wouldn’t fit my 3-year-old, and I know she wouldn’t enjoy being contained in a bucket for bath time.
-I’m confident my then-2-year-old wouldn’t fit comfortably, and I think she wouldn’t have liked being stuck in a bucket.
-I can’t imagine how I’d squeeze my then-extremely-chubby-1-year-old in the bucket and clean her.
-And for the record, I don’t even think I’d want to regularly soothe a newborn in a bath bucket because: 1) Babies need to be bathed far less than we’re led to believe; 2) Nursing does wonders at soothing a fussy baby; and 3) Bathing a baby is a lot of work.
+I’m confident my then-2-year-old wouldn’t fit comfortably.
+I can’t imagine how I’d squeeze my then-extremely-chubby-1-year-old into the bucket and clean her.
+For the record, I don’t even think I’d want to regularly soothe a newborn in a bath bucket because: 1) Babies need to be bathed far less than we’re led to believe; 2) Nursing does wonders at soothing a fussy baby; and 3) Bathing a baby is a lot of work.

 But maybe, just maybe, you CAN make this bucket thing work and I’m delusional.
 It’s still just a bucket, nonetheless.
 The good news is that it can be repurposed and used as a mop bucket, barf bowl, or a home helmet for rough play.